bkhandzad/atm-emulator/README.md

 3. open browser (http://localhost:8082/atm/swagger-ui/index.html)
     1. first you should validate card number (E.g. 1459833336354632)
     2. second you should authenticate previous step card number (E.g. for above card use 8521 )
     3. now you can use card transaction services
+    4. if running not from docker update atmservice project application.properties , change service urls from bankservice to localhost